leanprover/fp-lean/functional-programming-lean/src/tactics-induction-proofs.md

 The first step is to drop the `with` at the end of `induction`.
 For structured, readable proofs, the `with` syntax is convenient.
 It complains if any cases are missing, and it shows the structure of the induction clearly.
-But shortening proofs can often require a more liberal approach to the structure of the proof.
+But shortening proofs can often require a more liberal approach.

 Using `induction` without `with` simply results in a proof state with two goals.
 The `case` tactic can be used to select one of them, just in the branches of the `induction ... with` tactic.